BuongiornoTexas/rsrtools/README.rst

 ======================

 All song lists are driven by the ``config.toml`` file in the working directory.
-This section describes the tructure of this file.
-If you end up with major problems with this file, I suggest renaming the problem file and creating a new config file by following the setup steps in the tutorial (you can also try contacting me for help).
+This section describes the structure of this file.
+If you end up with major problems with this file, I suggest renaming the problem file and creating a new config file by following the set up steps in the tutorial (you can also try contacting me for help).

 TOML is somewhat similar to windows .ini files.
 I've used it because it is a human readable/editable text form that "just works" and because python appears to be leaning